This formal document sets out your proposal for construction or repair of a dividing fence or other works. You’ll need to fill out information about:

 - how much either of you should contribute.

-You can hand the Notice to Fence to your neighbour personally but we recommend registered post, so you can show that you actually sent it and the day it was received.
+You can hand the Fencing Notice to your neighbour personally but we recommend registered post, so you can show that you actually sent it and the day it was received.

-Should I use a standard Notice to Fence or an Urgent Notice to Fence?
+Should I use a standard Fencing Notice or an Urgent Fencing Notice?

 Almost always use a standard notice.
 Urgent fence notices are only used in the most extreme cases - where the fence has been destroyed by fire, flood or a fallen tree branch and requires immediate repair or replacement.

-An Urgent Notice to Fence leaves much less room to negotiate with your neighbour and so you’re more likely to end up fighting it in court if your neighbour isn’t happy.
+An Urgent Fencing Notice leaves much less room to negotiate with your neighbour and so you’re more likely to end up fighting it in court if your neighbour isn’t happy.

-For help filling out the notice or deciding which one to send, speak to one of our staff .
+For help filling out the notice or deciding which one to send, speak to one of our staff (External link).

 These link(s) will open in a new browser window.

 You may need Adobe® Acrobat® Reader or Libre Office to view the document(s) on this page.